-He was the first Chairman of the Indian Council of Philosophical Research (1981-90) and Chairman of the Indian Institute of Advanced Studies, Shimla (1981-91).
-Currently he is Director and General Editor of the 77-volume multidisciplinary Project of History of Science , Philosophy and Culture in Indian Civilizations.
-Among his notable writings are: Societies , Cultures and Ideologies and Science , Society , Value and Civilizational Dialogue.
+D. P. Chattopadhyaya was the first Chairman of the Indian Council of Philosophical Research (1981-90) and Chairman of the Indian Institute of Advanced Studies, Shimla (1981-91).
+Currently he is Director and General Editor of the 77-volume multidisciplinary Project of History of Science, Philosophy and Culture in Indian Civilizations.
+Among his notable writings are: Societies, Cultures and Ideologies and Science, Society, Value and Civilizational Dialogue.

 Christian de Duve

-Catholic University of Louvain, Rockfeller University in New York
+Catholic University of Louvain, Rockefeller University in New York

 Nobel Laureate in Medicine in 1974 for his discoveries on a cell's internal structure, Dr. de Duve is the founder of the 'Institut International de Pathologie Cellulaire (IPC)' (International Institute of Cellular Pathology).
-Professor at the Catholic University of Louvain, and Rockfeller University in New York where he developed numerous research projects on the apparition and evolution of life, explored in his books Construire une cellule (Build a Cell) and Poussière de Vie (Dust of Life).
+He is a professor at the Catholic University of Louvain, and Rockefeller University in New York, where he developed numerous research projects on the apparition and evolution of life, which is explored in his books, Construire une cellule (Build a Cell) and Poussières de Vie (Dust of Life).

 Bar Ilan University